 Michael NorthropRockefeller Brothers Fund

 Northrop is program director for the Rockefeller Brothers Fund's global and domestic Sustainable Development program, where he focuses on climate change (link), forest protection and marine conservation.
 Northrop moonlights as a lecturer at Yale University where he teaches a graduate course on environmental campaigns at the Forest and Environmental Studies School.
-Previous positions have included a stint as Executive Director of Ashoka, an international development organization that seeks and supports public service entrepreneurs working around the globe.

 Dr. Kristian ParkerOak Philanthropy Limited

 Parker was a member of Oceana's founding Board of Directors.
 He is a trustee of the Oak Foundation, based in Switzerland, and oversees Oak's environment program.
 Parker is also a marine biologist and received his Ph.D. in environmental sciences from Duke University.

 Pauly is a renowned fisheries scientist.
 Since 1994, Pauly has been a professor at the Fisheries Centre, University of British Columbia.
 He currently serves as the principal investigator of the Sea Around Us Project at the Fisheries Centre, where his global, multi-year analyses of marine ecosystems has allowed him to reach startling and important conclusions, most critical among them that fish populations are declining rapidly all over the world.

 Susan RockefellerDocumentary Filmmaker/Designer

 Rockefeller is a documentary filmmaker whose award-winning films have appeared on HBO, PBS and Discovery Networks.
 She's also a designer of inspirational jewelry and accessories.
 Susan sits on the Board of Stone Barns Center for Food and Agriculture, We Are Family Foundation And is Chairwoman of Oceana’s Ocean Council.